 Objects of the company — The objects of the company must explain the company’s purpose and detail its main trading activity.

-Share capital — The minimum authorised share capital under Maltese law is EUR The shareholder’s personal liability is limited to the amount of unpaid share capital.
-The share capital amount must be deposited in a Maltese bank account under the name of the company in formation.
+Share capital — The minimum authorized share capital under Montenegrin law is EUR The shareholder’s personal liability is limited to the amount of unpaid share capital.
+The share capital amount must be deposited in a Montenegrin bank account under the name of the company in formation.
 Also, the share capital must be denominated either in Euros or any other currency.

 Legal and Juridical Representation — The Memorandum and Articles of Association must state who will be vested with the legal and juridical representation of the company.
 This is generally vested within the directors of the company

 What are we doing in Podgorica?

 Once the name has been approved and if all duly signed registration papers have been established, the company can be registered within 4 days of submitting the application for registration.

 Choose the right Montenegro Company Incorporation Packages that works for you